nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 To start a [live streaming
 broadcast](/developer/guides/broadcast/live-streaming) of an OpenTok session, call the `OpenTok.startBroadcast()` method.
-Pass in three parameters: the session ID for the session, options for the broadcast, and a callback function:
+Pass in three parameters: the session Id for the session, options for the broadcast, and a callback function:

 ```javascript